Brett-Tanner/Journal/2023/Dec_23.md

 ## December 15th

-### Setsumeikai Calendar

-- [] Change referrer options to match those in the new referrers PDF

 ### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

-- Remember debug() is a helper in views, formats and YML and displays in pre tags

 - [x] Install pghero so I can see DB stats easily
   - [x] Write auth tests (request)